biolab/orange3/doc/visual-programming/source/loading-your-data/index.rst

 Change of attribute types in *Select Columns* widget should be confirmed by clicking the **Apply** button.
-The data from this widget is fed into `Data Table <http://docs.orange.biolab.si/widgets/rst/data/datatable.html#data-table>`_ that now renders the data just the way we intended:
+The data from this widget is fed into :doc:`Data Table<../widgets/data/datatable>` that now renders the data just the way we intended:

 .. image:: data-table-with-class1.png
     :width: 548 px